-In the same year, in Valpaços (olive oil production region of Trás-os-Montes, in the inland North of Portugal), farmers rebelled against the eucalyptus plantation (200 ha), which was replacing the olive trees.
-2000 people, comprising local population of four parishes of Valpaços, as well as some ecologists, enrolled in an direct action, managing to pull out three thousand eucalyptus.
-The police reaction was strong, charging over the protesters, which resulted in injuries and the arrest of one farmer.
+In 1989, hundreds of farmers met in Armada (Ponte de Lima) to protest against the parish’s decision to rent their common lands to Portucel for a 29-year period.
+That same year, in Valpaços, the olive oil producing region of Trás-os-Montes in northern Portugal, farmers rebelled against the eucalyptus plantations (200 ha), which were replacing the olive trees.
+Over 2,000 people - mainly the local population of four parishes together with some ecologists - engaged in direct action and managed to pull out 3,000 eucalyptus seedlings.
+The police reacted strongly, attacking the protesters, which resulted in injuries and the arrest of one farmer.

 Later on, in 1995, the "Federação Nacional dos Baldios" (National Federation of Common Lands) was created to support the movement of the commoners.
 Then, in January 2012, the "Plataforma pela Floresta" (Platform for the forest) was created with the purpose of fighting to get the law that established special criteria for the eucalyptus plantation revoked.
 This platform is made up of environmental groups, activists, intellectuals, and scientists from all around the country.